-Burton Malkiel, Charles Ellis and Jay Vivian Join Rebalance IRA Investment Committee
+Burton Malkiel, Charles Ellis and Jay Vivian Join Rebalance Investment Committee

 Finance Luminaries Bring “Big League” Investment Management to Everyday Investors

 Palo Alto, Calif, January 29, 2013 – Three important and respected investment luminaries — Burton Malkiel, Charles Ellis and Jay Vivian — have joined Rebalance’s Investment Committee.
 Rebalance (www.rebalance-ira.com) manages Individual Retirement Accounts (IRAs) for clients who have accounts as low as $75,000.
 With an innovative business model that leverages advanced technology, Rebalance provides low-cost, high quality one-on-one retirement advice using sophisticated investment management methods.

 Malkiel, Ellis and Vivian are renowned for creating and implementing sophisticated investment methods used today by elite pensions and endowments.
 Their core ideas include diversifying across multiple types of assets globally and disciplined portfolio rebalancing.
 They also advocate techniques for keeping investment fees extremely low.
 These ideas are the basis for the unique service that Rebalance is now bringing to all investors.
 The Investment Committee develops, oversees, and sets policies for the portfolios offered to Rebalance clients.